boaks/zephyr-coaps-client/docu/CONFIGURATION.md

 - **COAP_SEND_INTERVAL**, coap send interval in seconds.
 Used, if messages are send frequently.
 Default 0s, disabled.

+- **COAP_WAKEUP_SEND_INTERVAL**, coap wakeup send interval in seconds.
+Used, if messages are send piggybacked with PSM wakeups.
+Default 0s, disabled.

 ## Extensions

 ### GPS/GNSS (experimental)